tkem/cachetools/docs/index.rst

 For the purpose of this module, a *cache* is a mutable_ mapping_ of a fixed maximum size.
 When the cache is full, i.e. by adding another item the cache would exceed its maximum size, the cache must choose which item(s) to discard based on a suitable `cache algorithm`_.
-A cache's size is the sum of the size of its items, and an item's size in general is a property or function of its value, e.g. the result of :func:`sys.getsizeof`, or :func:`len` for string and sequence values.
+In general, a cache's size is the total size of its items, and an item's size is a property or function of its value, e.g. the result of ``sys.getsizeof(value)``.
+For the trivial but common case that each item counts as :const:`1`, irrespective of its value, a cache's size is equal to the number of its items, or ``len(cache)``.

 This module provides multiple cache implementations based on different cache algorithms, as well as decorators for easily memoizing function